jameslairdsmith/emilyriederer/content/post/2019-05-07-notes-on-supporting-conference-speakers.en.md

 **Communicate in detail**.
 Don't leave things uncertain or up to the imagination.
 Cater to the level of detail desired by the most inquisitive or nervous participant.
 Others won't mind skimming (and probably will anyway).

 **Communicate two ways**.
-Be sure speakers have the opporunity to tell *you* stuff as well, ask for what they need, or decline things they don't want (e.g. social media).
+Be sure speakers have the opportunity to tell *you* stuff as well, ask for what they need, or decline things they don't want (e.g. social media).

 **Communicate concisely**.
 Angela graciously edited my speaker emails and helped me remember that speakers have lives, jobs, and responsibilities beyond their generously donated time.
 Share information at the right time in the right increments.
 Don't overwhelm speakers with content or assume they've retained everything you've told them.
 Require an affirmation for anything truly critical.